ECC-BFMC/Documentation/source/racetrack.rst

 Race track
 ==========

-On the race track will be placed traffic signs, other vehicles, pedestrians, traffic lights, ramp.
-In the next few sections are described more detailed the components.
+In this section the characteristics of the race track are described.
+Templates on some of them are provided.

 Road markings
 '''''''''''''